BinxiePeterson/computational-project-cookie-cutter/README.md

     Path_Provided
     |- doc/           # directory for documentation, one subdirectory for manuscript
     |
-    |- data/          # data for storing fixed data sets
+    |- data/          # directory for storing fixed data sets
     |
-    |- src/           # any source code
+    |- src/           # directory for any source code
     |
-    |- bin/           # any compiled binaries or scripts
+    |- bin/           # directory for any compiled binaries or scripts
     |
+    |- tmp/           # directory for temporary files that don't need to be stored long-term
+    |
-    |- results/       # output for tracking computational experiments performed on data
+    |- results/       # directory for output for tracking computational experiments performed on data

 A README containing a brief blurb is placed in each folder.
 This is because git will not track empty folders and placing a README will